-Young’s co-star is an up and coming actor by the name of Cary Grant who as Malcolm Trevot portsys a rich diary company owner whose wife Alyce (Marion Burns) cannot conceive the child he so desperately wants.
-Their worlds will collide when the young boy, roller skating while holding on to the back of a truck, swinging back and forth, runs into the path of a milk truck driven by Malcolm (early version of “Undercover Boss?”).
-Letty and the kid lie about the accident, faking a severe injury and taking the case to court.
+Young’s co-star is an up and coming actor by the name of Cary Grant who as Malcolm Trevot portrays a rich diary company owner whose wife Alyce (Marion Burns) cannot conceive the child he so desperately wants.
+Their worlds will collide when the young boy, roller skating while holding on to the back of a truck, swinging back and forth, runs into the path of a milk truck driven by Malcolm (early version of Undercover Boss?).
+Letty and the kid lie about the accident.
+Faking a severe injury, they take the case to court.
 However, once inside the courtroom, Mal and his lawyers prove the young boy was faking the injuries with film taken by investigators of Mickey running and jumping only a few days after the accident.
 As a result the court decides the boy should be taken from Mom’s custody and sent to a child services facility.

-In a blatant case of pre-code adultery, Letty seduces the married Mal; admittedly it was not a difficult task since he has fell in love with her.
+In a blatant case of pre-code adultery, Letty seduces the married Mal; admittedly it was not a difficult task since he has fallen in love with her.
 Letty records Mal’s declarations of love in an attempt to blackmail him, threatening to expose their affair.
 Only thing is, Mal has already informed Alyce that he has cheated and even more, he has fell in love with the fallen woman and wants to marry her.

 In a sudden unexpected twist, Letty finds salvation?
 Morality?
 A heart?
 Whatever it is, she is unable to accept Mal’s declaration of love, ruin a marriage and the chance for her son to be brought up in a good home.
 She leaves it all behind and returns to the kind old man who took her in those many years ago.

 Loretta Young’s Letty Strong is a tough, hard bitten schemer, ready to sleep her way or con her way to success.
-Given this is what transpires for the first sixty minutes of this sixty two minute feature, her sudden transformation at the end of the film turning it into a sappy morality tale, a Joan Crawford style tear-jerker ending with a unbelievable twist is somewhat as hard to swallow as a millionaire driving a milk truck.
+Given this is what transpires for the first sixty minutes of this sixty two minute feature, her sudden transformation at the end of the film turning it into a sappy morality tale; a Joan Crawford style tear-jerker ending with a unbelievable twist that is somewhat as hard to swallow as a millionaire driving a milk truck.

-But the real joy here are the risqué moments, Young’s wardrobe, or lack of wardrobe, early in the film makes for some impure thoughts about an actress who years later would go on to play a nun in “Come to the Stable” and later on “The Farmer’s Daughter.”
-There is also a scene where a doctor who treats Letty’s son agrees to be paid “later,” one is left with the impression he’s not talking about monetary compensation either.
+But the real joy here are the risqué moments.
+Young’s wardrobe, or lack of wardrobe, early in the film makes for some impure thoughts about an actress who years later would go on to play a nun in Come to the Stable and later on in The Farmer’s Daughter.
+There is also a scene where a doctor who treats Letty’s son agrees to be paid “later.”
+One is definitely left with the impression he’s not talking about monetary compensation either.
 This is all prior to Young’s seduction of the debonair Mr. Grant and their adulterous night of passion.
-By the time we reach the film’s ending, no one has really paid for their sins, well maybe Letty who so valiantly has given up her son to Grant and her one chance at true love.
-Grant, so hot to trot with sweet Loretta, can still go back to his wife, his mansion and his new “son.”
+By the time we reach the film’s conclusion, no one has really paid for their sins.
+Well, maybe Letty, who so valiantly has given up her son to Mal and her one chance at true love.
+Grant’s Mal, so hot to trot with sweet Loretta, can still go back to his wife, his mansion and his new “son.”

 Ah, the joys of pre-code life.

-One should keep in mind Cary Grant was not yet CARY GRANT as he was when he and Young co-starred some years later with David Niven in “The Bishop’s Wife.”
-At this point in his career Grant was still an up and coming star supporting such leading ladies like Mae West (I’m No Angel and She Done Him Wrong) and Marlene Dietrich (Blonde Venus).
-His role here is nondescript, lacking any trace of the Grant persona that would come forth in a few years.
+One should keep in mind Cary Grant was not yet CARY GRANT as he was when he and Young co-starred some years later with David Niven in The Bishop’s Wife.
+At this point in his career, Grant was still an up and coming star supporting such leading ladies like Mae West (I’m No Angel and She Done Him Wrong) and Marlene Dietrich (Blonde Venus).
+His role here is nondescript, lacking any trace of the Grant persona that would come forth in just a few years.
 Basically, the role could have been played by anyone on the lot.
-Still, along with the pre-code allure, the only reason this film continues to find an audience is because Grant has a role in it.
+Still, along with the pre-code allure, Grant’s appearance is another reason this film is a must see.

 Loretta Young had top billing and it is interesting to see Young, who was a devout Catholic play such a slutty role.
-True she was in her share of pre-code films, “Employees Entrance,” “Heroes for Sale” and “Platinum Blonde,” but she generally played the “good” girl in those films, and though she played a gangsters moll in one of her best films of that period, “Midnight Mary,” her character was really a victim of unfortunate events and does find some redemption by curtain time.
-Not so in “Born to be Bad,” where she is out and out bad, her only good deed is a nonsensical tacked on ending.
-Ms. Young liked to project the image of a good decent woman, oh sure, there was an affair with the married Spencer Tracy before, during and after the filming of “Born to be Bad,” and according to the press of the day was considered, ‘the other woman’ in Tracy’s marital problems with his wife, and there was that other fellow she had an out of wedlock child with, what’s his name, oh yeah, Clark Gable.
+True she was in her share of pre-code films, Employees Entrance, Heroes for Sale and Platinum Blonde, but she generally played the “good” girl in those films.
+She did play a gangsters moll in one of her best films from that period, Midnight Mary.
+Her character was really a victim of unfortunate events and does find some redemption by curtain time.
+Not so in Born to be Bad, where she is out and out bad, her only good deed is the nonsensical tacked on ending.
+In real life, Ms. Young liked to project the image of a good decent woman.
+Oh sure, there was an affair with the married Spencer Tracy before, during and after the filming of Born to be Bad, and according to the press of the day was considered, ‘the other woman’ in Tracy’s marital problems with his wife.
+There was also the other fellow she had an out of wedlock child with, what’s his name, oh yeah, Clark Gable.
 Sweet Loretta had the baby in complete secrecy and gave it up for adoption.
-About a year and a half later Loretta got the child back when she announced she was adopting a baby girl (Judy).
+About a year and a half later, Loretta got the child back when she announced she was adopting a baby girl (Judy).
 What she didn’t say was it was her own child she was adopting.
 Rumors obviously had been spreading around Hollywood though as to whom papa was, and some friends found it easy to connect the dots once they saw the young child and her big ears.

 Jean Harlow was originally wanted for the role of Letty by 20th Century Fox but MGM refused to lend her out.
 The film was a flop upon its release and Young was said to not like the role, having a distaste for portraying fallen women or even divorced women.
-She apparently felt more comfortable in those wholesome works like, “The Bishop’s Wife,” “The Farmer’s Daughter” and her Academy Award nominated performance in “Come to the Stable.”
+She apparently felt more comfortable in those wholesome works like, The Bishop’s Wife, The Farmer’s Daughter and her Academy Award nominated performance in Come to the Stable.